scipy/scipy/doc/source/dev/contributor/devpy_test.rst

 If you built SciPy from source but are having trouble running tests after a change to the codebase, try deleting the ``scipy/build`` directory.
-This forces ``runtest.py`` to completely rebuild SciPy before performing tests.
+This forces ``dev.py`` to completely rebuild SciPy before performing tests.

-There is an additional level of very slow tests (several minutes), which are disabled even when calling ``python runtests.py -m full``.
+There is an additional level of very slow tests (several minutes), which are disabled even when calling ``python dev.py test -m full``.
 They can be enabled by setting the environment variable ``SCIPY_XSLOW=1`` before running the test suite.